Eastern Shores Library System

 The Eastern Shores Library System (ESLS) was one of 17 public library systems in Wisconsin.
 Founded in 1987, it had 13 member libraries, with five in Ozaukee County and eight located in Sheboygan County, in addition to a bookmobile.
 Sheboygan's Mead Public Library served as the resource library for the system.
 The last director of ESLS was Amy Birtell.

 ESLS covered 741 sqmi, serving over 191,000 people.
-All thirteen libraries use the integrated library system provided by Polaris Library Systems, with the system's online catalog known as "EasiCat" (for "Eastern Shores Information Catalog").
-All residents of Ozaukee and Sheboygan counties may use the services provided by Eastern Shores and its member libraries.
+All thirteen libraries used the integrated library system provided by Polaris Library Systems, with the system's online catalog known as "EasiCat" (for "Eastern Shores Information Catalog").
+All residents of Ozaukee and Sheboygan counties could use the services provided by Eastern Shores and its member libraries.

 In 2017, Eastern Shores Library System merged with Mid-Wisconsin Library System to form Monarch Library System.
 The new system serves Dodge, Ozaukee, Sheboygan, and Washington Counties.

 Mission

 "The Eastern Shores Library System is established as a federation of public libraries which has as its mission: to improve and extend public library service to all residents of the library system."